stevinz/awesome-game-engine-dev/README.md

 ### Physics
 - #### - General Resources -
     - 📚 [Fix Your Timestep!](https://gafferongames.com/post/fix_your_timestep/) : Article about the technique needed to keep stable the numerical integration performed by the physics simulation while running your video game with a variable frame-rate.
-    - 📚 [Game Physics from Scratch](https://brm.io/game-physics-for-beginners/) : If you're a game developer interested in learning about physics engines, these resources are a good place to start.
+    - 📚 [Game Physics from Scratch](https://brm.io/game-physics-for-beginners/) : If you are a game developer interested in learning about physics engines, these resources are a good place to start.
     - 📚 [Intro to Physics](https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics) : Video Game Physics Tutorial - Part I: An Introduction to Rigid Body Dynamics.
     - 📚 [Open Source Physics Engines](https://www.tapirgames.com/blog/open-source-physics-engines) : List of open source physics engines.
 - #### Platformer
     - 📚 [Basic 2D Platformer Physics](https://gamedevelopment.tutsplus.com/series/basic-2d-platformer-physics--cms-998) : This article covers how to create a simple and robust physics system for a platformer game.
-    - 📚 [How to create 2D Physics Games](https://www.gamedeveloper.com/design/how-to-create-2d-physics-games-with-box2d-library) : Excellent article on how to use [Box2D](https://box2d.org) for 2D game topics ranging from shapes, water (metaballs), ropes, gravity, lines and vehicles.
+    - 📚 [How to create 2D Physics Games](https://www.gamedeveloper.com/design/how-to-create-2d-physics-games-with-box2d-library) : Excellent article on how to use Box2D for 2D game topics ranging from shapes, water (metaballs), ropes, gravity, lines and vehicles.
     - 📚 [Ledge Grabbing](https://gamedevelopment.tutsplus.com/tutorials/basic-2d-platformer-physics-part-4--cms-26046) : Tutorial on ledge grabbing in 2D platformer physics.
 - #### Ropes / Chains <a name="Topics-Physics-Ropes"></a>
     - 📚 [Ropes in Contraption Maker](https://www.gamedeveloper.com/design/ropes-in-contraption-maker) : Short discussion about how to implement the physics of ropes in Contraption Maker.